Table of Contents

 I would suggest trying creatine, particularly if you’re an athlete struggling to reach that next goal.
 While exercise and continued training can help increase your endurance, adding creatine will multiply the result.
 (42, 43, 44, 45)

-One of the best reasons creatine is one of the perfect natural energy boosters for athletes is that it not only increases your energy stores, it also may reduce your chance of getting a sports-related injury.
+One of the best reasons creatine is one of the perfect natural energy boosters for athletes is that it not only increases your energy stores, it also may support better recovery and reduce your chance of getting a sports-related injury.

 Athletes who use creatine regularly recover from severe injury faster, have less destructive injuries and can do more than those not taking the supplement.

 Dosage: As creatine is needed in large doses, you’ll typically get it in powder form, not capsules.
 Some hardcore athletes take up to 30 grams each day, divided into 4-5 doses throughout the day.
 It seems that smaller amounts of creatine supplementation over many years, around three grams per day, will afford you some major benefits.
+Ensure adequate water intake when taking creatine.
 (46)

 Are you aware of the benefits of nitric oxide in your body?

-If not, let me refresh you.
-High levels of nitric oxide are associated with:
+If not, here’s a recap.
+Healthy levels of nitric oxide are associated with:

 - Better sleep